vmware-archive/ansible-playbooks-chaperone/devbox/photon_setup/MAC.md

-# Chaperone Setup on Photon
+# Chaperone Development Setup on Mac

 Use this process to quickly get your Mac set up to begin Chaperone development.
-Refer to the 'MANUAL-SETUP' document for more information, or to debug this process should errors occur.
+Refer to the [PHOTON-OS](PHOTON-OS.sh] document for more information, or to debug this process should errors occur.

-## Assumptions

-If you do not have AppCatalyst, this setup will install it automatically.
-Therefore, this setup assumes you want AppCatalyst.

-If you have an existing AppCatalyst VM called "chaperone", this script will use that VM, and run scripts on top of it again, in a mostly idempotent fashion.
-If you do not have such a VM, the automated setup will create and start one so named.
-The scripts assume the VM created (or in existence) is a PhotonOS base.

 ## Getting Started

-Simply execute the `mac-bootstrapper.sh` script, and if prompted, press enter or type your sudo password during the appropriate sections.
+Simply execute the [mac-bootstrapper.sh](macbootstrapper.sh) script, and if prompted, press enter or type your sudo password during the appropriate sections.

 ## Logfile